HugoKawamata/holistic-japanese/README.md

 # TODO

 - Get token from google and put it in the database, then check using token rather than the email loaded in the store.
-- Add preface to lesson
 - Add End screen to lesson
+- Add bottom navigation bar
 - Send results of lesson to server
 - Add images to lessons
 - Add sounds to lessons on text input